College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 • Two letters of recommendation.

-• A personal statement in which the applicant discusses why he/she is interested in further study and articulates an issue or problem of interest or concern.
+• A personal statement in which the applicant discusses why they are interested in further study and articulates an issue or problem of interest or concern.

 • Résumé